fodder008/ghc-exactprint/IDEAS.md

 ## For GHC 7.12

-Make sure that all names are located, so e.g. HsTyVar will take a Located name
+### Make sure that all names are located, so e.g. HsTyVar will take a Located name

+### Get rid of AnnList by capturing layout lists explicitly in the AST.

+These occur at

+  MatchGroup
+  HsDo
+  HsCmdDo
+  HsLocalBinds
+  - HsLet
+  - LetStmt
+  - HsCmdLet
+  - GRHSs